A lateral approach (described below) is commonly used and not difficult to do at the bedside.

-Subacromial bursitis, supraspinatus tendonitis, and calcific tendonitis may be indistinguishable in their manifestations and response to injection therapy.
+Subacromial bursitis, supraspinatus tendonitis, and calcific tendonitis may be indistinguishable in their clinical manifestations and response to injection therapy.

 The subacromial bursa lies between bone and overlying tendons.
 Because it is deep, subacromial bursitis seldom causes visible swelling or erythema.
 However, bedside ultrasonography for subacromial evaluation and needle guidance is usually unnecessary.
+Aspiration of fluid is not anticipated unless swelling is evident on examination or by ultrasonography.

 (See also Bursitis Bursitis Bursitis is acute or chronic inflammation of a bursa.
 The cause is usually unknown, but trauma, repetitive or acute, may contribute, as may infection and crystal-induced disease.
 Symptoms include... read more .)